wp-plugins/plugnedit/readme.txt

-Plug & Edit HTML Editor is based on a 3D page building design with height, width and depth.
-Standard online HTML editors are only based on 2D page editing with height and width available.
+Plug & Edit HTML Editor is based on a 3D page building design with height, width and depth options, standard online HTML editors are only based on 2D page editing design with height and width available.

-Includes the new inline contenet editable HTML editor, CKEditor, and over 600 google fonts.
+PlugNedit includes the new inline contenet editable HTML editor, CKEditor, and over 600 google fonts to choose from.

 PlugNedit provides all the tools of a HTML editor with the twist that items are easily placed on the page and moved around and stacked on top of each other.